 The Tata Mundra project is an example of a PPP project where high environmental and social costs have adverse impact on women's lives.
 The project intended to build coal-based thermal power plants along the Mundra cost of Gujarat, India.
 However, the project has had a damaging impact on the surrounding the marine and coastal environment, consequently reducing the fish catch - the primary source of livelihood of the indigenous community that resided there.
 Project planning did not conduct any community-wide consultations, and as a result, has led to forced displacement away from the fishing area.
 This has had a negative effect on women's livelihood who were engaged in the fish trade.
 Girls, in an effort to sustain themselves, have had to drop out of school to serve as physical and domestic laborers (History rePPPeated: How Public-Private Parternships are failing 2018, p.13).

-&lt;sup>5To know more about gender inequality in energy use, see Rosenberg et al. (2020).
+6To know more about gender inequality in energy use, see Rosenberg et al. (2020).

-&lt;sup>6see History rePPPeated: How Public-Private Parternships are failing.
-Add other references on PPPs and poverty.
+7see History rePPPeated: How Public-Private Parternships are failing.
+Also see Daniel, Germà and Albert (2019)

 How MDBs can integrate gender in Infrastructure PPPs